 Jacquelyn: NCLEX course instructor

-...both France, and Turkey.
+...a shorter period in both France, and Turkey.
 My students have ranged in age from kindergarten, to adults, and have spoken many languages.
 I grew up trilingual, and added quite a few more languages along the way.
 I have the distinction of being one of the few non-native speakers of fluent Icelandic.
 I have a passion for learning. every situation is an opportunity to learn, and I enjoy encouraging others in their learning endeavors.
-In my spare time, I...
+In...

 Education & Certification